 Meaningful engagement means not just listening to what people have to say, but taking the time to truly understand it; to probe for clarity when needed and to provide an opportunity for dialogue.
-Our consultation process was a two-way conversation that led us, over the course of many weeks, to develop and refine our Mission, Vision, Values and Strategic Priorities, so that they would be an accurate reflection of what we heard was most important to the people we serve, to our system partners and to our staff, the people who will be charged with the important duty of implementing our Priorities.
+Our consultation process was a two-way conversation that led us, over the course of many weeks, to develop and refine our Strategic Priorities and implementation plans.